swiftly-solution/documentation/docgen/output/events/gameevents/oninfernoextinguish.md

 ---

 # OnInfernoExtinguish
-This event is triggered when inferno_extinguish is triggered
+This event is triggered when inferno_extinguish is triggered.
 ::: tabs
 @tab Lua
 ```lua